jordan-nowak/OpenHSML/README.md

 Installation and Usage
 ======================

-The **openhsml** project is packaged using [PID](http://pid.lirmm.net), a build and deployment system based on CMake.
+The **OpenHSML** project is packaged using [PID](http://pid.lirmm.net), a build and deployment system based on CMake.

 If you wish to adopt PID for your develoment please first follow the installation procedure [here](http://pid.lirmm.net/pid-framework/pages/install.html).

-If you already are a PID user or wish to integrate **openhsml** in your current build system, please read the appropriate section below.
+If you already are a PID user or wish to integrate **OpenHSML** in your current build system, please read the appropriate section below.

 ## Using an existing PID workspace